| Title: | Prior Diagnostics and Sensitivity Analysis |

 symmetric |

 Boolean.
-Should the alpha range be symmetrical around alpha = 1, on log-space? |
+Should the alpha range be symmetrical around alpha

 prior_selection |

-Numeric vector of prior partitions to include in power-scaling.
-Default is NULL, which takes all partitions. |
+included in power-scaling.
+Default is NULL, which takes all partitions.
+If

 likelihood_selection |

-Numeric vector of likelihood partitions to include in power-scaling.
-Default is NULL, which takes all partitions. |
+included in power-scaling.
+Default is NULL, which takes all partitions.
+If

-or powerscaled_sequence
+A powerscaled_draws or powerscaled_sequence object,

 which contains the estimated posterior draws resulting from the